Henry Morris Naglee

-Henry Morris Naglee (January 15, 1815 – March 5, 1886) was a civil engineer, banker, vintner, and a Union General in the American Civil War.
+Henry Morris Naglee (January 15, 1815 – March 5, 1886) was an American military officer and vintner.
+He served as a captain in the Mexican-American War, as commanding officer of the California Guards and as a brigadier general in the Union army during the American Civil War.
+He established a successful vineyard and distilled a brandy named Naglia which earned him a reputation as the "Father of Californian brandy".
+After his death, his 140 acre estate and vineyards became the Naglee Park neighborhood of San Jose, California.

-Life and career
+Early life and education

 Naglee was born in Philadelphia, Pennsylvania, on January 15, 1815.
 He graduated from the United States Military Academy in 1835 as 23rd in a class of 56 cadets.
-Posted in the 5th U.S. Infantry he resigned shortly after his graduation and worked as a civil engineer.
+Posted in the 5th U.S. Infantry he resigned shortly after his graduation and worked as a civil engineer for railroad construction in Virginia and Alabama.

+Mexican-American War

 Naglee came to California in 1846 during the Mexican–American War as captain of Company D of the 1st Regiment of New York Volunteers.
-Leading a detachment of volunteers to La Paz in Baja California he fought in the Skirmish of Todos Santos where he led 45 mounted soldiers into the Mexican rear, which led to the collapse of their resistance.
+He commanded a detachment of volunteers to La Paz in Baja California and fought in the Skirmish of Todos Santos where he led 45 mounted soldiers into the Mexican rear, which led to the collapse of their resistance.
 In the following pursuit he ordered the killing of two captured Mexicans without orders, for which the military governor of Alta California, Colonel Richard B. Mason, ordered Naglee arrested.
 When President Polk granted a pardon to military and naval offenders acting in wartime, Naglee escaped punishment for this crime.